Joel-Morgan/FHIR-google-maps/Readme.md

 Haversine - pip install haversine

-SETUP A GOOGLE API KEY FOR YOUR USE: https://support.google.com/googleapi/answer/6158862?hl=en
+SETUP A GOOGLE API KEY FOR YOUR USE: https://support.google.com/googleapi/answer/6158862?hl=en API key must be stored in a text file named "googleapikey.txt" in the root directory.
 ```

 Once installed, clone this repository and run the server.py file in python.